Linked To Thyroid and Breast Cancer, Fibrocystic Breast Disease,

 scarring, and migraine headaches.

 There is an epidemic of obesity and overweight in this country.
-And no wonder!
-Iodine is crucial
+Iodine deficiency contributes to

 MENTAL DEVELOPMENT VS RETARDATION

 The World Health Organization (WHO) has related iodine deficiency to mental retardation,

 cretinism, increased child and infant mortality, infertility, and socioeconomic decline -- and more

 recently developmental delays (ADD, PDD, LD).
 Iodine and thyroid hormones stimulate the

 development of the brain and nerves.
 Hence it is important for intelligence and memory.
 It was

 shown to make a difference of 13.5 points on IQ tests between iodine deficient and iodine

 sufficient geographic areas.
 Iodine is crucial to brain development, and is concentrated in the